-To become Centre accredited, programmes meet standards set out in the Multi-professional framework for advanced clinical practice in England and Standards for Education and Training set by HEE.
-We welcome diversity in programme content to cater to practitioner interests and service needs, but all should consistently meet the standards, put patients at the heart of what we do, and deliver a high quality academic and clinical programme.
+To become Centre accredited, programmes meet standards set out in the Multi-professional framework for advanced clinical practice in England and Standards for Education and Training.
+We welcome diversity in programme content to cater to practitioner interests and service needs.
+All programmes should consistently meet the standards, put patients at the heart of what we do, and deliver a high quality academic and clinical programme.

-HEE accredited programmes will become one of the benchmark routes to recognition for practitioners and will ensure a consistent level of quality across England.
+NHS England accredited programmes will become one of the benchmark routes to recognition for practitioners.
+This will help to ensure a consistent level of quality across England.

 For education providers

 When can I accredit my programme?

 To be able to accredit programmes whilst maintaining high standards the Centre is taking a phased approach.
 Initially, current advanced practice programmes, then legacy programmes.

 Since September 2020, several programmes have begun the accreditation process and gained accreditation, others are ongoing.

 How do I know when my programme will be invited to submit?

 The Centre is working with Regional Faculty Leads to develop a schedule for accreditation submissions that will enable support and maintain standards.
 Our priority is to ensure the process is efficient and appropriate while working to support education providers.